-I’m the type of person who would rather not spend a ton of money on an engagement ring or the wedding itself for a few reasons, which I will list for you here:
+When it comes to getting married I’m the type of person who’d rather not spend a ton of money on a ring or the wedding itself for a few reasons, which I will list for you here:

-- Although I appreciate the concept of jewelry, I myself don’t live a lifestyle that is conducive to wearing it very often; I am certain to break-it or lose-it in short order.
-Plus, my commitment is internal not external.
+- Although I appreciate the concept of jewelry, I myself don’t live a lifestyle that is conducive to wearing it very often.
+I am certain to break or lose jewelry in short order, plus, I consider my commitment is internal, not external.

 - There is a distinct difference between a wedding and a marriage.
-I am more interested in the marriage part than the wedding part, although i’ll happily admit that weddings (including our own) are fantastic opportunities to see clumps of people that you care about all in one place.
+I am more interested in the marriage part than the wedding part, although I’ll happily admit that weddings are fantastic opportunities to see clumps of amazing people all in one place.

-Our strategy was that if we spent less on the getting married process we’d have more money to put into the “honeymoon” and nothing says honeymoon like lounging around with an umbrella drink on white sandy beaches so that’s exactly what we didn’t do.
-We opted instead for South American exploration; namely Chile, Argentina and Peru because nothing says honeymoon like hiking in incessant wind, language challenges and howling street dogs.
+When it came time for us to get married the strategy was: Spend less on the wedding, have more for the honeymoon and nothing says honeymoon like lounging around with an umbrella drink on white sandy beaches so that’s exactly what we didn’t do.
+We opted instead for South American exploration; namely Chile, Argentina, and Peru because nothing says honeymoon like hiking in incessant wind, language challenges, and howling street dogs.
 And so, we were off.

 A quick spin down to the bottom of South America